rschristopher/ischristtrue.com/src/truth.md

  interactions and what we observe around us, this "emergence" of consciousness is everywhere.

-Spirits everywhere, even in the most simple systems, such as a leaf turning to face the sun.
+Spirits are everywhere, even in the most simple systems, such as a leaf turning to face the sun.
 In our secular mechanistic presuppositions